-- issuing untitled (notice of violation) letters or public warning letters to us; - · imposing fines and penalties on us; - obtaining an injunction or administrative detention preventing us from manufacturing or selling our products; - seizing products to prevent sale or transport or export; - bringing civil or criminal charges against us; - recalling our products or mandating a product correction; - detaining our products at U.S. Customs; - delaying the introduction of our products into the market; - delaying pending requests for clearance or approval of new uses or modifications to our existing products; and - withdrawing or denying approvals or clearances for our products.
+- issuing untitled (notice of violation) letters or public warning letters to us; - imposing fines and penalties on us; - obtaining an injunction or administrative detention preventing us from manufacturing or selling our products; - seizing products to prevent sale or transport or export; - bringing civil or criminal charges against us;

+- recalling our products or mandating a product correction; - detaining our products or their components at U.S. Customs; - delaying the introduction of our products into the market; - delaying pending requests for clearance or approval of new uses or modifications to our existing products; and - withdrawing or denying approvals or clearances for our products.

-If we fail to obtain and maintain regulatory clearances or approvals, our ability to sell our products and generate revenue will be materially harmed.
+If we fail to obtain and maintain regulatory clearances or approvals our ability to sell our products and generate revenue will be materially harmed.

 In addition, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions which may prevent or delay approval or clearance of our products under development or impact our ability to modify our currently approved or cleared products on a timely basis.
-For example, in response to industry and healthcare provider concerns regarding the predictability, consistency and rigor of the 510(k) regulatory pathway, the FDA published new guidance on the 510(k) regulatory pathway in 2014, which altered the manner in which the 510(k) regulatory pathway is administered and interpreted.
+For example, in response to industry and healthcare provider concerns regarding the predictability, consistency and rigor of the 510(k) regulatory pathway, the FDA published a draft guidance on the 510(k) regulatory pathway in 2014, finalized in 2019, and again in 2023 through draft guidance, which altered and clarified the manner in which the 510(k) regulatory pathway is administered and interpreted.
 The FDA intends these reform actions to improve the efficiency and transparency of the clearance process, as well as bolster patient safety.
-This new guidance could impose additional regulatory requirements upon us which could delay our ability to obtain new 510(k) clearances, increase the costs of compliance or restrict our ability to maintain our current clearances.
+Any new guidance could impose additional regulatory requirements upon us which could delay our ability to obtain new 510(k) clearances, increase the costs of compliance or restrict our ability to maintain our current clearances.
 In addition, as part of the Food and Drug Administration Safety and Innovation Act, Congress reauthorized the Medical Device User Fee Amendments with various FDA performance goal commitments and enacted several "Medical Device Regulatory Improvements" and miscellaneous reforms which are further intended to clarify and improve medical device regulation both pre- and post-market.

-Medical devices may only be promoted and sold for the indications for which they are approved or cleared.
+Medical devices may only be promoted and sold for the indications for which they are approved or cleared unless an exemption applies.
 In addition, even if the FDA has approved or cleared a product, it can take action affecting such product approvals or clearances if serious safety or other problems develop in the marketplace.
 Delays in obtaining clearances or approvals could adversely affect our ability to introduce new products or modifications to our existing products in a timely manner, which would delay or prevent commercial sales of our products.
 Additionally, the FDA and other regulatory authorities have broad enforcement powers.
 Regulatory enforcement or inquiries, or other increased scrutiny on us, could affect the perceived safety and efficacy of our products and dissuade patients and clinicians from using our products.